npxiaoying/Social-Recommendation/README.md

   code: https://github.com/Coder-Yu/RecQ

+* TrustSVD

-* TrustSVD: Collaborative Filtering with Both the Explicit and Implicit Influence of User Trust and of Item Ratings [AAAI 2015]
+  TrustSVD: Collaborative Filtering with Both the Explicit and Implicit Influence of User Trust and of Item Ratings   [AAAI 2015]

   Code1 details: